paleobiodb/bug_reports/README.md

 Recent enhancements to the [Paleobiology Database](www.paleobiodb.org) including the core Web Application, the graphical Navigator and the supporting Data Service/Public API.
 To report bugs with the PBDB website or data service, please email admin@paleobiodb.org.

 ## Version 2.1
+4 May 2017

-#### Navigator changes
+### Navigator changes
++ Updated all API calls made by Navigator to use version 1.2 of the data service
++ Bug fix: the searchable list of people is no longer truncated halfway through the alphabet
+#### New feature: advanced diversity curve plotter
++ Rangethrough counts, including/excluding singletons
++ Extinction and origination rates (boundary-crossing method)
+#### Added more information to auto-completed search results
++ Taxa: synonymies, accepted names, and immediate parents
++ Stratigraphic units: location by country
++ Time intervals: beginning and ending ages
++ Contributors: academic affiliation

-#### Data service changes
+### Data service changes
 + Added new operation combined/auto for better auto-completion
 + When returning paleocoordinates, an explanatory message has been added in cases where the coordinates are not computable using the selected model
 + Full documentation at https://paleobiodb.org/data1.2/changelog_doc.html

 ## Version 2.0
+11/30/2016

 #### System changes
-+ On 11/30/2016 A new version of the PBDB backend and web interface was launched.
++ A new version of the PBDB backend and web interface was launched.
 Now called Version 2, this version is supported by a true web application framework in conjuction with Wing, a modern web services toolkit.
 The result is greater efficiency, security and modularity of the system as a whole together with access to a host of advanced built-in features.

 #### GUI changes
 + New global menubar with active reference indicator and Taxon quick search